Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings

-We envisage our results will shed light on more detailed understanding of confinement and $\beta$-function analysis in the framework of re-normalizable Quadratic gravity theories, for which Lee-Wick theory acts as a prototype.
-Ghosts in Quadratic Gravity have already been speculated to be confined and do not appear as physical degrees of freedom in the mass spectrum, in analogy to quarks and gluons in QCD-like theories, in Refs. \cite{Holdom:2015kbf,Holdom:2016xfn}.
-Using our methodology we provided an understanding of the fate of ghosts in Lee-Wick QFT and subsequently we look to prove this in a mathematical manner in Quadratic Gravity as well involving the masses of the ghost particles but this is currently beyond the scope of the present draft and will be taken up in another publication \cite{future}. \footnote{See Ref. \cite{conference} for recent conference on this topic.}.
+We envisage that our results should shed light on more detailed understanding of confinement and $\beta$-function analysis in the framework of renormalizable quadratic gravity theories, for which Lee--Wick theory acts as a prototype.
+Ghosts in quadratic gravity theories have already been speculated to be confined and do not appear as physical degrees of freedom in the mass spectrum, in analogy to quarks and gluons in QCD-like theories, in Refs. \cite{Holdom:2015kbf,Holdom:2016xfn}.
+In the future, we aim to extend these studies to Stelle's gravity theory and quadratic gravity in general to see if, in the UV-limit, phenomena like confinement and mass gap can appear also in this context, making possible a trustworthy theory of quantum gravity.\footnote{See Ref. \cite{conference} for a recent conference on this topic.}